 Where to Stay for the Velo-Valley Vistas

-The Lehigh Wheelmen and Discover Lehigh Valley have been able to negotiate special rates at two area hotels for the Velo-Valley Vistas weekend.
+The Lehigh Wheelmen and Discover Lehigh Valley have been able to negotiate special rates with Comfort Inn for the Velo-Valley Vistas weekend:

-Comfort Inn Lehigh Valley West, 7625 Imperial Way, Allentown, PA 18106is offering a rate of $115 per night plus tax for one to four persons per room.
-(The regular rate is $135.)
+Comfort Inn Lehigh Valley West, 7625 Imperial Way, Allentown, PA 18106 is offering a rate of $119 per night plus tax for one to four persons per room.
+(The regular rate is $146.)
+Reservations must be made by May 10th to obtain special offer.
 Rate includes a complementary hot breakfast each morning.
 To make a reservation, call 610-391-0344 and tell them you are participating in Velo-Valley Vistas.

 - Sleep Inn, 327 Star Road, Allentown, PA 18106.